Appccessibility-Shox/Compass/README.md

 2. Programatically Displaying an (Empty) Collection View & Organizing Project
 3. Displaying A Tab Cell in the Collection View
 4. Implementing a Beautiful, Safari-Inspired Collection View Grid
+5. Adding Toolbar Buttons to Add and Close All Tabs

 ## Chapter 1: Basic Project Setup